Wednesday

 About Me

-Graham Stanley is currently project manager of Ceibal English for the British Council, working in Montevideo, Uruguay.
-Previously to this, he worked many years for the British Council Young Learner Centre in Barcelona, Spain as well as being social media manager for the British Council English websites (LearnEnglish, TeachingEnglish, LearnEnglish Kids, LearnEnglish Teens).
-He was project manager for the British Council for the following EU funded projects:
+From 2013-2018, Graham Stanley was project manager of Ceibal English for the British Council, working in Montevideo, Uruguay.
+Prior to this, he worked many years for the British Council Young Learner Centre in Barcelona, Spain as well as setting up and acting as social media manager for the British Council English websites (LearnEnglish, TeachingEnglish, LearnEnglish Kids, LearnEnglish Teens).

-He was (until April 2013) joint co-ordinator of the IATEFL Learning Technologies SIG (http://ltsig.org.uk/) and is currently online events organiser for the IATEFL Young Learner and Teenagers SIG (https://www.yltsig.org/).
+He was (until April 2013) joint co-ordinator of the IATEFL Learning Technologies SIG (http://ltsig.org.uk/) and is currently online events organiser for the IATEFL Young Learner and Teenagers SIG (https://sites.google.com/iatefl.org/iateflyltsig/home).

 1. Er..
 Graham, did you really post this comment in far-off 1970?
 Marvellous if true.